Christchurch, Ilkley

 Christchurch, Ilkley is a Grade II listed United Reformed and Methodist ecumenical partnership church in Ilkley, North Yorkshire, England.

 History

 The foundation stone of the church was laid by James Law, Mayor of Bradford, on 30 May 1868.
-The architect was James Pigott Pritchett Jr of Darlington and the cost estimated at £5,000.
+The architect was James Pigott Pritchett Jr of Darlington and the cost was estimated at £5,000.

 The design comprised a church, school and a church-keeper's house in the early decorated style of Gothic architecture.
 The main doorway was on Riddings Road.
 The tower was complete by 1869 but the 130 ft spire was to be finished later The church building opened for worship on 16 June 1869.

 In 1972 the union between the Presbyterian Church of England and the Congregational Church in England and Wales formed the United Reformed Church and from then it was known as Ilkley United Reformed Church.

 Later it formed an ecumenical partnership with Ilkley Methodist Church.